 Commerce businesses should put more effort into understanding what is actually generating these results.
-I'm not talking about squeezing another 20% off on all shirts or 3 for 2 on all picture frames.
-I’m talking about gathering material to understand customers' driving forces and actual experiences and using the insights as a basis for constant improvement work.
+A good starting point to driving these results includes gathering material to understand customers' driving forces and actual experiences and using the insights as a basis for constant improvement work.
 It’s important to understand that customer experience and satisfaction are not things you can fix with an activity plan or an isolated project.
-Many companies don't realize this and are stuck with their old ways of working, without a clue about how their customers perceive them, what really would satisfy them and create long-term results.
+Many companies are oftentimes unaware of how their customers perceive them and how to increase customer satisfaction to create long-term results.

 As you’ll see, prioritizing customer satisfaction as a core KPI requires a shift in the way your business thinks and acts every day.